NCAS-CMS/cf-python/docs/source/field_analysis.rst

    Coord references: grid_mapping_name:rotated_latitude_longitude

-Note that the `~Field.replace_construct` method of the field construct is used to easily replace the vertical dimension coordinate construct, without having to manually match up the corresponding domain axis construct and construct key.
+Note that the `~Field.replace_construct` method of the field construct is used to directly replace the vertical dimension coordinate construct, without having to manually match up the corresponding domain axis construct and construct key.